Is the Jeep Liberty off road ready to wheel even with all of the factory 4-wheeldrive

 such as maximum safe suspension lift and the largest tires to fit.
 Also, the technology of IFS is steadily improving for off road use.

-However, I think that Chrysler/Jeep could really hit a home-run again if they would take a lesson from
+However, I think that Chrysler/Jeep could have really hit a home-run again if they would have taken a lesson from

 their successful XJ Cherokee (the KJ Liberty replaced the XJ Cherokee in 2002):

-trim the fat (reduce the weight a lot by at least 1000 lbs.)
+trimmed the fat (reduce the weight a lot by at least 500 lbs.)

 creature comforts like DVD players, leather heated seats, air conditioned glove boxes,